acobster/mystery-calculator/README.md

 It's actually quite a neat little bit of math, so I decided to implement it as a small React site, partly to make something cool and educational, partly to teach myself React.

+## Why the Mystery Calculator?

+What I like about this problem is that it nicely encapsulates how different bases of numbers work, especially binary.
+It illustrates something fundamental about our number: that each number, in any base, is a unique combination of digits in different "places" within that base.
+This may seem so obvious as to be uninteresting, but it's the key to understanding how the Mystery Calculator works, and for folks who don't have a strong grasp of the concept of bases or binary, the Mystery Calculator might be a good way to help them develop that intuition.

+What I like about this implementation in particular is that it calculates the number you, the user, choose and presents that calculation in a variety of different ways.
+This goal of this dynamic style of presentation is to foster intuition for how the calculations work.

 ## TODO

 * Fix Netlify builds
 * Fix Answer height so mode btns don't jump around
+* Implement "unlocking" (i.e. disable Binary/Boss mode until previous steps have been visited)
 * Finish BossExplainer
 * Rework BinaryCalculator prose?
 * Optimize responsiveness for tablet?